nancypannu03/PyBer_Analysis/README.md

 ### Conclusion :-
 - The Summary DataFrame provides an overview of the rise-sharing facilities in three city types : Urban, Rural and Suburban.
 The multi line chart graph depicts that the fare($USD) for the Urban riders is more than rest of the city types(Rural and Suburban).
-   - All three city types experience highest fare in the mid of february and march respectively.
+   - Urban city type has the maximum number of total rides(1,625) followed by            Suburban(625) and the Rural has the lowest number of the total rides.
    - After the month of April the amount of fare decreases for Rural and Urban.
    - All three city types started with different amount of fares :
    - Urban fares started from approximately $1600 and it increases mid of February and March